Data-driven rainfall prediction at a regional scale: a case study with Ghana

 We evaluate and compare the following models:

-• UNET12: A trained U-Net model that uses meteorological variables at 6PM to predict 24h rainfall starting 6AM next day.
+• UNET12: Our U-Net model that uses the input variables at 6PM to predict 24h rainfall starting 6AM next day.

-• UNET30: A trained U-Net model that uses meteorological variables at midnight to predict 24h rainfall starting 30h later.
+• UNET18: Our U-Net model that uses the input variables at midnight to predict 24h rainfall starting 30h later.

 • NWP: The 18-hour lead-time predictions from the ECMWF model, obtained from the TIGGE database.